zekungao/yosys/README.md

 We are working on adding support for other timing constraints in ABC.

 ### Remark
-This Repo is currently maintained by Marina Neseem <marina_neseem@brown.edu> and Abdelrahman Hosny <abdelrahman_hosny@brown.edu>.
+This Repo is currently maintained by Marina Neseem <marina_neseem@brown.edu>.
 Consider also Soheil Hashemi <soheil_hashemi@alumni.brown.edu> who has started this effort.